-- descr: A detailed description of the partition (default is the partition name). - scheduler: (Changed in version 2.8) The job scheduler and parallel program launcher combination that is used on this partition to launch jobs.
+- descr: A detailed description of the partition (default is the partition name). - scheduler: The job scheduler and parallel program launcher combination that is used on this partition to launch jobs.
 The syntax of this attribute is <scheduler>+<launcher>.
-The available values for the job scheduler are the following: -slurm: Jobs on this partition will be launched using Slurm. -local: Jobs on this partition will be launched locally as OS processes.
+The available values for the job scheduler are the following: - slurm: Jobs on this partition will be launched using Slurm.
+This scheduler relies on job accounting (sacct command) in order to reliably query the job status. - squeue: Jobs on this partition will be launched using Slurm, but no job accounting is required.
+The job status is obtained using the squeue command.
+This scheduler is less reliable than the one based on the sacct command, but the framework does its best to query the job state as reliably as possible. - local: Jobs on this partition will be launched locally as OS processes.